 Project ECHO's Complex Care Initiative: Building Capacity to Help "Superutilizers" in Underserved Communities

-Case study of the University of New Mexico’s Project ECHO (Extension for Community Health Outcomes) program, which uses telehealth to support primary care clinicians in underserved areas.
+Describes a case study from the University of New Mexico's Project ECHO (Extension for Community Health Outcomes) program, which uses telehealth to support primary care clinicians in underserved areas.
 Focuses on a project targeting Medicaid beneficiaries with substance abuse and mental health issues, with details on two primary care teams being supported, including one in a rural New Mexico community.

 Martha Hostetter, Sarah Klein, Douglas McCarthy

 Care coordination · Community health workers · Health workforce education and training · Medicaid · Mental health · Primary care · Substance abuse · Telehealth · New Mexico